1 Samuel 2 – Hannah’s Prayer, Eli’s Evil Sons

 e.
 The LORD visited Hannah: He certainly did – three more sons, and two daughters.
 God will never be a debtor to anyone.
 Hannah could never say to the LORD, “I gave you my son, but what did you give me?” because God gave her much more in return.

 4. (22) The second offense of Eli’s sons: sexual immorality.

 Now Eli was very old; and he heard everything his sons did to all Israel, and how they lay with the women who assembled at the door of the tabernacle of meeting.

 a.
 Now Eli was very old: This passage is not focused on Eli’s sons as much as it is on Eli himself.
 He was old and in no condition to lead Israel as high priest.
 He heard everything his sons did but Eli only rebuked them about it.

 b.
-They lay with the women who assembled at the door of the tabernacle of meeting: This means the sons of Eli we committing sexual immorality with the women who came to worship at the tabernacle.
-This was an ancient version of the modern “preacher sex scandal.”
+They lay with the women who assembled at the door of the tabernacle of meeting: This means the sons of Eli were committing sexual immorality with the women who came to worship at the tabernacle.
+This was an ancient version of the modern sex scandals among pastors or preachers.

 5. (23-26) The vain, ineffective rebuke of Eli to his sons.